omkar-ukirde/Zerodha-Free-Historical-Data/README.md

 # Zerodha-Free-Historical-Data
 this works on jtader lib
-Need to change few parameters as per adjustments
+Need to change few parameters as per adjustments like delta = number of days and interval candle interval.

 Run get_data.py